Healthdirect Free Australian health advice you can count on.

 What are the possible side effects of temazepam?

 All medicines have benefits but also carry the risk of side effects.
-Temazepam helps most people with sleeping problems, but some people also experience side effects.
+Temazepam helps most people who take them for sleeping problems, but some people also experience side effects.

-Even though you take temazepam at night, you might still feel drowsy next day.
+Even if you take temazepam at night, you might still feel drowsy the next day.
+If you still feel the effects in the morning after taking temazepam, you should avoid driving.

 There are other rare side effects.
 Tell your doctor if you experience any of these, since you might need immediate medical treatment: